ome/omero-documentation/README.rst

 Every reST source file should begin with an H2 (level two) title.
 H1 titles are reserved for the index files (``index.txt``).

-Titles should be capitalised (see `http://grammar.about.com <http://grammar.about.com/od/grammarfaq/f/capitalstitle.htm>`_ for a discussion about capitalisation styles).

 The following symbols should be used to create headings:

 * ``#`` with top line for parts